vyrovcz/sevarebench/README.md

 ssh-keygen
 ```

 Use the public key to create a new deploy key for your repository.
 Add a new Deploy key under "Deploy keys" in the repository settings.
 Activate "Allow write access".
+Or hand your public key to your repository admin.
 [docs.github.com Deploy Keys](https://docs.github.com/en/developers/overview/managing-deploy-keys#deploy-keys)